Ordering a deed poll is a fast and easy way to legally change your name.

 There is not a single official deed poll service in the UK.
 Instead, there are services like ours that issue deed polls to those who are looking to officially change their names.

-We’ve issued thousands of deed polls and we proudly offer one of the most trusted deed poll services in the country.
+However, we at the UK Deed Poll Office have issued thousands of deed polls and we proudly offer one of the most trusted deed poll services in the country.

 Our deed poll application process is fast, easy, secure, and your satisfaction is guaranteed (or your money back)!